Dr Carinna Parraman

 I have identified a gap in colour communication and theory across art and design and the scientific fields which has been largely due to a lack of common understanding of terms and practice between the arts and sciences.

-As my research has tended to be multi-disciplinary and requires an understanding of colour and print quality from the perspective of industry requirements and also meet artists’ requirements, new insights have evolved through discussion, collaborative practice and application between researchers and experts from different scientific, technical, art and design backgrounds.
+My research has tended to be multi-disciplinary and requires an understanding of colour and print quality from the perspective of industry requirements and whilst also meeingt artists’ requirements.
+New insights have evolved through discussion, collaborative practice and application between researchers and experts from different scientific, technical, art and design backgrounds.
 This has also led to a greater and wider impact, as research is disseminated to different audiences.

 I was awarded funding from UWE and the Southwest Regional Development Agency (2010-11) to develop a range of printed materials and surfaces that can be developed as textiles or applied to walls that will adapt to the changes in the environment, such as light, emotion and temperature in collaboration with Roland DG, and the project received a Roland Creatives award.